How to Save Seeds from your Vegetable Garden

 Saving vegetable seeds helps us retain diversity in plants we are losing over time.
 You must save your own seeds from heirloom or open-pollinated fruits and vegetables to get the same crop the following year.
+Saving seeds is a great way to save money in the garden.

 To save your own seeds, make sure they are COMPLETELY dry so they don’t mold or rot in the packages.
 Place them in paper envelopes and store in an airtight container in a cool dry place.
 It’s best to use saved seeds the following year, but different seeds have different lengths of time they stay viable.

 Some seeds such as corn do not save well for several years and are best used right away when other seeds will last for many years if stored properly.
+Find out how long seeds last in storage here.

 When you save vegetable seeds from your garden, you want to let a few of the fruit or vegetable grow too big for eating so you get the biggest and strongest seeds to save.
 Choose the best fruits or vegetables with the best flavor to save the seeds from.